Foundational Biblical Principles to Classroom Management

 “These are the things of which man eats the fruit of the world, but their possession continues for the next world: to honor the father and mother, pious works, peacemaking between man and man, and the study of the law, which is equivalent to them all.”

-Posted on May 23, 2009, in Uncategorized and tagged Bible, Biblical Principles, Christian Education, Christian Philosophy, classroom, Classroom Management, discipline, Education, homeschooling, Imago Dei, living faithfully, parental responsibility in education, parents teaching, Peah 1:1, Philosophy of Christian education, Philosophy of Education, sanctification, Sin, teachers.
+Posted on May 23, 2009, in Pensees and tagged Bible, Biblical Principles, Christian Education, Christian Philosophy, classroom, Classroom Management, discipline, Education, homeschooling, Imago Dei, living faithfully, parental responsibility in education, parents teaching, Peah 1:1, Philosophy of Christian education, Philosophy of Education, sanctification, Sin, teachers.
 Bookmark the permalink.
 Leave a comment.